sahildhussain/condenast-node/README.md

 `npm install`

-On both projects i.e. node project and subproject(client/condenast-react)
+on both projects i.e. node project and subproject(client/condenast-react)

 - After that run the following command: